openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 build_ovtf.py --help

 ###  2.2. <a name='BuildInstructionsWindows'></a>Build Instructions for **Windows**
+Use "Command Prompt" or "x64 Native Tools Command Prompt for VS 2019" as administrator, and follow below options to build from source:
 1. Pulls compatible prebuilt TensorFlow package from Github release assets.
 Uses OpenVINO™ binary from specified location.

         python build_ovtf.py --use_openvino_from_location="C:\Program Files (x86)\Intel\openvino_2021.4.752"